Professional Development with Lily

 Windows & Mirrors: Fostering an Inclusive Classroom Community

-In Emily Style’s 1988 essay “Curriculum as Window and Mirror,” she explains that in order feel valued and welcome at school, students need “mirrors”: positive reflections of their identities and experiences.
-But to cultivate an appreciation of varied perspectives and lived realities, students also need “windows”: insights into identities and circumstances that are not their own.
-This workshop introduces strategies to ensure that all children feel represented and validated at school, as well exercises that empower them to imagine and respect the experiences of others.
+In Emily Style’s 1988 essay “Curriculum as Window and Mirror,” she explains that in order to feel valued and welcome at school, students need “mirrors”: positive reflections of their identities and experiences.
+But to cultivate an appreciation of varied perspectives and lived realities, students also need “windows”: insights into identities and experiences different from their own.
+This workshop introduces strategies to ensure that all children feel represented and validated at school, as well exercises that empower kids to imagine and respect the perspectives of others.

 Creative Drama in the Classroom: Making Literacy Learning Come Alive